 What Are The Effects of Barnacles on Boats

-Barnacles can affect boats in a multitude of ways.
+A single barnacle on a boat won’t have the same impact as barnacles coating the surfaces.
+A barnacle-laden boat is affected in a multitude of ways.
 Each can result in spending excessive amounts of money on repairs and or operating costs.

 An engine that becomes overheated can put you and your passengers at risk should the motor shut down completely.
 Beyond safety, repairs to an engine that has overheated is a costly and avoidable situation.

 Weight and Drag